What is Arbitrage?

 A Simple Example

 Warren Buffett at 6 years old saw that he could profit from arbitrage.
-He would purchase a 6-pack of Coca-Cola for 25¢ and sell each can for 5¢ in his neighborhood, profiting 5¢ per pack.
-Young Warren Buffett saw that he could profit from the difference price that his grandmother charged, and that other people were willing to pay at different parts of time.
+He would purchase a 6-pack of Coca-Cola for 25¢ and sell each bottle for 5¢ in his neighborhood, profiting 5¢ per pack.
+Young Warren Buffett saw that he could profit from the difference in the price of a six-pack versus what people were willing to pay for a single bottle.

 A More Complex Example